ssahadevan-pivotal/pcf-workshop-june2018/common/env_info.md

 ```

 ### PWS MarketPlace Services and Plans
+$ cf marketplace

+  Will show you all services and plans available to your id, sample shown below.

 Service Name | Plans | Description
 ------------ | ----- | -----------
 app-autoscaler | bronze, gold | Scales bound applications in response to load (beta)